Financial statement automation provides significant time and resource savings

-Plumbing distributor leverages Phocas to increase access to data across the business, automate financial statements process and protect cost advantages.
+Plumbing distributor increases access to data across the business, automates financial statements process and protects cost advantages.

 A dedicated approach to BI

 Up until recently, Eastern had struggled to deploy an effective business intelligence (BI) strategy.